LUIDA: Large-scale Unified Infrastructure for Digital Assessments based on Commercial Metaverse Platform: Large-Scale Validation with Replicated Experiments

-Except for PSE, both the "faster" and "slower" thresholds from the original study fell within the confidence intervals of our results.
-This suggests that experiments on LUIDA demonstrate sufficient validity in the field of perception research.
+Table~\ref{tab:DT} lists the detection thresholds from both the original study and our replicated experiment.
+Except for PSE, both the Faster and Slower Thresholds from the original study fell within the confidence intervals of our results.
+This finding supports both \textbf{HR-H1} and \textbf{HR-H2}, suggesting that experiments conducted on LUIDA demonstrate sufficient validity in the field of perception research.

-\subsubsection{Proteus Effect Experiment}
+\subsection{Proteus Effect Experiment}